jaimetur/PhotoMigrator/ROADMAP.md

 - [ ] Add -sdA, --synology-download-ALL
 - [ ] Allow users to choose the folder where dowonload the assets for option -ida (-sda does not allow this)
 - [ ] Try to upload folders outside Synology Photos ROOT folder
+- [ ] Complete function -suf to upload folders (without Albums) to Synology photos.
+Make sure than ignore @eaDir folders
+- [ ] Change -sdA to Download assets with no albums to an external folder
+-
 ## 3.0.0 (No estimated date):
 - [ ] Change repository name to PhotosMigrationTool or GooglePhotosMigration
     - [ ] Change both, prod and dev repos